composer/composer/doc/06-config.md

 > configuration in global and package configurations the string notation
 > is translated to a `*` package pattern.

+## use-parent-dir

+When running Composer in a directory where there is no composer.json, if there is one present in a directory above Composer will by default ask you whether you want to use that directory's composer.json instead.

+If you always want to answer yes to this prompt, you can set this config value to `true`.
+To never be prompted set it to `false`.
+The default is `"prompt"`.

+> **Note:** This config must be set in your global user-wide config for it
+> to work.
+Use for example `php composer.phar config --global use-parent-dir true`
+> to set it.

 ## store-auths

 What to do after prompting for authentication, one of: `true` (always store),